Asymptotics of the determinant of discrete Laplacians on triangulated and quadrangulated surfaces: Proof of Theorem

 For the other contributions, note that those of $Y_{0,1}$ cancel out as in Sections (\ref{subsec: bdry_segments}\textendash \ref{subsec: bdry_corners}), and other contributions can be treated as in the cone case, eventually contributing a constant that can be absorbed into $D_{\Corner^{\alpha}};$ same applies to punctures.
 Dividing (\ref{eq: regul}) by $\Gamma(s)$ and differentiating at $s=0$, we get

+\begin{rem} The equation (\ref{eq: regul}) also allows one to see that in fact, $C=-2\zeta_{\Omega}(0).$ Since $\frac{1}{\Gamma(s)}\sim s$ near the origin, $\zeta_{\Omega}(0)$ only receives the contributions from those terms in the right-hand side of (\ref{eq: regul}) that have a pole at the origin, that is, the third term and $-\frac{k}{s}$.
+The third term is split into the contributions from near boundary segments, i.e., where $\Omega_{x}=\H,$ and the contributions from neighborhoods of the punctures, the cone tips and the corners.
+The former is evaluated at (\ref{eq: side_contrib_zeta_zero}) and has no pole at the origin, and the contribution from a cone tip is computed in (\ref{eq: cone_cont_continuation}), with the residue at $s=0$ matching the coefficient found in (\ref{eq: cone_contr}).
+A similar result holds for boundary corners and punctures. \end{rem}

 We are in the position to put everything together and prove Theorem \ref{thm: main}: \begin{proof}[Proof of Theorem \ref{thm: main}.]
-We look at the key formula of Section \ref{sec: the Key formula} term by term.
+We look at the key formula (\ref{eq: key_formula}) term by term.
 The first three terms converge to the first three terms of (\ref{eq: logdet_cont}) by Lemma \ref{lem: CLT_convergence} and Corollary \ref{cor: third_term}.
 The fourth term can be broken into the contributions of neighborhoods of conical singularities, punctures, and the boundary, whose asymptotics is given by (\ref{eq: cone_contr}), (\ref{eq: puncture}), (\ref{eq: bdry_contr}), and the constants $C_{p}$ are made explicit in Section \ref{sec: logterm_explicit}.
-The fifth term gives the ``volume'' contribution that is discussed in the end of Section \ref{sec: the Key formula}. \end{proof}
+The fifth term gives the ``volume'' contribution that is discussed in the end of Section \ref{sec: the Key formula}. \end{proof} \begin{rem} The underlying triangulation or quadrangulation structure of $\Omega$ was only used in the discretization procedure, but otherwise it plays no role in the proof.
+While we found no elegant way to state Theorem \ref{thm: main} in a more general form that would account for that, we give an example: let $\T_{\omega_{1}^{\delta},\omega_{2}^{\delta}}=\C^{\delta}/(\omega_{1}^{\delta}\Z+\omega_{2}^{\delta}\Z)$ be a sequence of discretized tori, whose periods $\omega_{1,2}^{\delta}$ converge as $\delta\to0$ to $\omega_{1,2}\in\C\setminus\{0\}$ with $\omega_{2}/\omega_{1}\notin\R$.
+Then, the asymptotics (\ref{eq: main}) holds, and since there are no boundary or corners/cones, it takes the form

+This extends the results in \cite{DuplantierDavid,CJK1,CJK2,Friedli}.
+The above proof applies verbatim; also note that the symmetries of the lattice (other than the double periodicity) are not needed here, as long as the embedding is such that the random walk converges to the Brownian motion. \end{rem}